Sheila Fox (614) 547-2160; firstname.lastname@example.org

 - Ericka Haney had a great career in the mid-90’s at Toledo Central Catholic before playing as part of Notre Dame’s 2001 NCAA National Championship Team.
 Haney went on to play professionally and is now coaching on the collegiate level.

-- Mike Haley was a very successful high school boys’ coach, winning three state championships, two at Dayton Roth (1981 and 1982) and one at Dayton Dunbar in 1987.
+- Mike Haley was a very successful high school boys’ coach, winning four state championships, three at Dayton Roth (1976, 1981, and 1982) and one at Dayton Dunbar in 1987.
 Haley was also part of the 1964 Ohio University team that was inducted in the OBHOF in 2017.
 Haley will be inducted posthumously; he died in 2017.

 - Hank Josefczyk played for Yorkville High School in the late 1950’s where he averaged 45.1 points per game.
 He went on to the University of Dayton where he was a three-year letterman and was the leading scorer in eight games in the 1958-59 season.
 He was integral in that season’s triple-overtime win over Duke in the Dixie Classic.